 I’ve been trying me best to conquer those fears.
 You can too!

-These lessons have helped me to become more fearless in my freelance life.
+These lessons have helped me to become more fearless in my freelance life as a writer suffering from imposter syndrome.
 I hope they help you, too.

 1. Expect rejection.
 Rather than see rejection as a sign of failure, Jonathan told me to see it as a necessary part of success.
 “Expect it,” he said.
 “For every one assignment you get, you might have to get rejected 100 times.”